2011 United States public employee protests: Proposed Legislation and protests

 On March 30, the New Hampshire House of Representatives passed a bill that ended nearly all collective bargaining rights for state workers.
 "There is no way" the measure will clear the Senate, said Carole Alfano, the Senate communications director.
 "It has absolutely zero support.".
 However, the New Hampshire Senate has an overwhelming Republican majority with 19 of the 24 members being Republicans.
 Democratic governor John Lynch opposes the bill.

-Protests

 On March 31, local religious leaders held a prayer and fasting vigil in the statehouse outside House Speaker Bill O'Brien's office.
 Meanwhile, thousands of concerned citizens held a rally outside to oppose the proposed budget and the attached amendment.

 New Jersey

-Proposed legislation
+Proposed Legislation and protests

 Republican Governor Chris Christie's proposal for pension reform plans to dock more pay from state workers.
 He did not propose restricting collective bargaining because Democrats control the Legislature.

-Protests

 New Jersey union groups called for a solidarity rally for Wisconsin's public workers outside the statehouse in Trenton on February 25.
 The state teachers union, police and firefighters, CWA and AFL-CIO planned to send protesters to a workers' rights rally at the Statehouse on June 16.

 New Mexico

-Proposed Legislation
+Proposed Legislation and protests

 A bill has been filed in committee that would limit the collective bargaining rights of workers.